purewow-analytics/Segment/events_readme.txt

 	position: Article index (if in a slideshow, for example)
 	article_title: The actual (in the cms) title of the article

-Article Shared: Event fires when one of the "share" buttons is clicked.
+(Social) Article Shared: Event fires when one of the "share" buttons is clicked.
 	current_url: URL the user is currently on
 	action_type: Args will be Facebook, Pinterest, Text, Email, Print
 	position: Article index (if in a slideshow, for example)
 	location: 'surround_article' or 'incontent', for example
-	element: 'pin_side' or 'facebook_stickynav', for example
+	element: 'side' or 'stickynav', for example

 Article Completed: Event fires when a user reaches the end of an article.
 	current_url: URL the user is currently on